extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 ``````````````````````````````

 1. First step to setup IP Fabric is to decide on the key fabric parameters.
-   Once decided you can create a new fabric template with your parameters.
+   Once the fabric parameters are decided, you can create a new fabric template with your parameters.
-   To create a new fabric refer to :ref:`ip_fabric_parameters`.
-This example uses default fabric
+   To create a new fabric, refer to :ref:`ip_fabric_parameters`.
+This example uses the default fabric
    so no action is necessary.

 2. Next is to register the switches to the fabric created in the previous step.
    This example uses the default fabric.
-First switch added must be a spine, and roles
+First switch added must be a spine, and the roles
-   for the rest of the switches are automatically discovered by the DC Fabric automation suite.
+   for the rest of the switches are automatically discovered by the DC Fabric Automation Suite.

    Using ``bwc`` CLI you can register the switches as below: